logic-building/functional-go/README.md

 1. Dedupe<Type>        : Returns a new list removing consecutive duplicates in provided list.
 2. Difference<Type>    : Returns a set that is the first set without elements of the remaining sets
 3. Distinct<Type>      : Returns a new list with duplicates removed.
+4. Distinct<Type>P     : Returns true if no two of the arguments are =
-4. Drop<Type>          : Returns a new list after dropping the given item
+5. Drop<Type>          : Returns a new list after dropping the given item
-5. DropWhile<Type>     : Returns a new list after dropping the items in the given list as long as condition satisfies(1st argument - predicate)
+6. DropWhile<Type>     : Returns a new list after dropping the items in the given list as long as condition satisfies(1st argument - predicate)
+7. Equal<Type>sP       : Returns true if both list are equal else returns false
+8. EqualMap<Type>P     : Returns true if both maps are equal else returns false
+9. EqualMap<Type1><Type2>P : Returns true if both maps are equal else returns false
-6. Even<Type>P         : Returns true if n is even
+10. Even<Type>P         : Returns true if n is even
-7. Every<Type>         : Returns true if supplied predicate function(1st argument) returns logical true for every item in the list
+11. Every<Type>         : Returns true if supplied predicate function(1st argument) returns logical true for every item in the list
-8. Exists<Type>        : Returns true if given item exists in the list else false
+12. Exists<Type>        : Returns true if given item exists in the list else false
-9. Filter<Type>        : Returns a new list after filtering the list(2nd argument) based on predicate function passed (1st argument)
+13. Filter<Type>        : Returns a new list after filtering the list(2nd argument) based on predicate function passed (1st argument)
-10. FilterMap<Type>    : Returns a new list after filtering given list(3rd argument), based on predicate function(1st argument) then apply function(2nd argument) on each item in the list(3rd argument)
+14. FilterMap<Type>    : Returns a new list after filtering given list(3rd argument), based on predicate function(1st argument) then apply function(2nd argument) on each item in the list(3rd argument)
-11. FilterMap<InputType><OutputType> : similar to FilterMap<Type> with additional feature - input(3rd argument) type is different
+15. FilterMap<InputType><OutputType> : similar to FilterMap<Type> with additional feature - input(3rd argument) type is different
                                        output(return list) type is different
-12. Intersection<Type> : Returns a set that is the intersection of the input sets.
+16. Intersection<Type> : Returns a set that is the intersection of the input sets.
 Repeated value within the list(arguments) will be ignored
-13. Keys<Type>         : Returns new a list of map's keys
+17. Keys<Type>         : Returns new a list of map's keys
-14. Map<Type>          : Returns a new list after  applying the function(1st argument) on each item in the list(2nd argument)
+18. Map<Type>          : Returns a new list after  applying the function(1st argument) on each item in the list(2nd argument)
-15. Map<InputType><OutputType> : Similar to Map<Type> with additional feature - input(2nd argument) type is different and output(return) type is different
+19. Map<InputType><OutputType> : Similar to Map<Type> with additional feature - input(2nd argument) type is different and output(return) type is different
-16. Max<Type>          : Returns max item from the list.
+20. Max<Type>          : Returns max item from the list.
-17. Merge<Type>        : Returns new map[<Type>]<Type> after merging map[<Type>]<Type> and map[<Type>]<Type>
+21. Merge<Type>        : Returns new map[<Type>]<Type> after merging map[<Type>]<Type> and map[<Type>]<Type>
-18. Merge<Type1><Type2>: Returns new map<[<Type1>]<Type2> after merging map[<Type1>]<Type2> and map[<Type1>]<Type2>
+22. Merge<Type1><Type2>: Returns new map<[<Type1>]<Type2> after merging map[<Type1>]<Type2> and map[<Type1>]<Type2>
-19. Min<Type>          : Returns min item from the list.
+23. Min<Type>          : Returns min item from the list.
-20. MinMax<Type>       : Returns min and max items from the list.
+24. MinMax<Type>       : Returns min and max items from the list.
-21. Neg<Type>P         : Returns true if num is less than zero, else false
+25. Neg<Type>P         : Returns true if num is less than zero, else false
-22. Odd<Type>P         : Returns true if n is odd
+26. Odd<Type>P         : Returns true if n is odd
-23. PMap<Type>         : Similar to Map<Type> with additional feature - function(1st) argument runs concurrently for each item in the list(2nd argument)
+27. PMap<Type>         : Similar to Map<Type> with additional feature - function(1st) argument runs concurrently for each item in the list(2nd argument)
-24. PMap<InputType><OutputType>: Similar to Map<InputType><OutputType> with additional feature - function(1st) argument runs concurrently for each item in the list(2nd argument)
+28. PMap<InputType><OutputType>: Similar to Map<InputType><OutputType> with additional feature - function(1st) argument runs concurrently for each item in the list(2nd argument)
-25. Pos<Type>P         : Returns true if num is greater than zero, else false
+29. Pos<Type>P         : Returns true if num is greater than zero, else false
-26. Range<Type>        : Returns a new list of range between lower and upper value.
+30. Range<Type>        : Returns a new list of range between lower and upper value.
 Optional argument(3rd) will increment value by given number
-27. Reduce<Type>       : Reduces a list to a single value by combining elements via a supplied function
+31. Reduce<Type>       : Reduces a list to a single value by combining elements via a supplied function
-28. Remove<Type>       : Returns a new list after removing the items from the given list(2nd argument) based on supplied predicate function(1st argument)
+32. Remove<Type>       : Returns a new list after removing the items from the given list(2nd argument) based on supplied predicate function(1st argument)
-29. Rest<Type>         : Returns a new list after removing 1st item in the list(2nd argument)
+33. Rest<Type>         : Returns a new list after removing 1st item in the list(2nd argument)
-30. Reverse<Type>      : Returns a new list after reversing the list
+34. Reverse<Type>      : Returns a new list after reversing the list
-31. Set<Type>          : Returns a new list after removing duplicates items in the list
+35. Set<Type>          : Returns a new list after removing duplicates items in the list
-32. Some<Type>         : Returns true if item is found in the list(2nd argument) based on predicate function(1st argument)
+36. Some<Type>         : Returns true if item is found in the list(2nd argument) based on predicate function(1st argument)
-33. Sort<Type>s        : Returns new sorted list
+37. Sort<Type>s        : Returns new sorted list
-34. Subset<Type>       : Returns true or false by checking if set1 is a subset of set2.
+38. Subset<Type>       : Returns true or false by checking if set1 is a subset of set2.
 Repeated value within list(argument) will be ignored
-35. Superset<Type>     : Returns true or false by checking if set1 is a superset of set2.
+39. Superset<Type>     : Returns true or false by checking if set1 is a superset of set2.
 Repeated value within list(argument) will be ignored
-36. Take<Type>         : Returns n items in the list
+40. Take<Type>         : Returns n items in the list
-37. TakeWhile<Type>    : Returns a new list based on predicate function(1st argument).
+41. TakeWhile<Type>    : Returns a new list based on predicate function(1st argument).
 It returns new list once condition fails.
-38. Union<Type>        : Return a set that is the union of the input sets.
+42. Union<Type>        : Return a set that is the union of the input sets.
 Repeated value within list(argument) will be ignored
-39. Zero<Type>P        : Returns true if num is zero, else false
+43. Zero<Type>P        : Returns true if num is zero, else false
-40. Zip<Type>          : Returns New map([<Type>])Type after merging two lists
+44. Zip<Type>          : Returns New map([<Type>])Type after merging two lists
-41. Zip<Type1><Type2>  : Similar to Zip<Type> with additional feature: Type of both list can be different
+45. Zip<Type1><Type2>  : Similar to Zip<Type> with additional feature: Type of both list can be different
 ```

 ### Contains functions